timbru31/cordova-plugin-lottie-splashscreen/FAQ.md

 ### Answer

-It seems that the `pod` gem ins not installed.
+It seems that the `pod` gem (the [package manager for Swift and Objective-C](https://cocoapods.org/) projects) is not installed.
 Fix it with:

 ```sh
 $ sudo gem install cocoapods